aarhub/react-ame-admin/README.md

 ## Features
 * Based on the actual project.
 * To provide background admin system with common scenarios, based Antd UI design language.
+* To provide the Baidu Map visual demo that depends on the react-bmap component.
-* Include actual Map, charts, schedule and so on.
+* Include actual Charts, schedule and so on.

 ## Installation